 As markets shift, different lenders respond in different ways.
 These maps show the previous bar charts on a map.
-The first chart (all loans by lender) is represented on the top map.
-All loans made in 2013 (the second chart) is shown on the lower map.
-By comparing the two maps, it's possible to see where lenders invested loans in the last year (pies in the bottom map), and how that has changed from their overall portfolio in that suburb (pies in the top map).
-In Kuruman, ABSA holds a large portion of bonds made overall, yet there was only a small portion of lending in 2013.
-In Wrenchville, several lenders have loans, but in 2013, only Standard Bank made new loans.
+The first chart - all loans by lender - is represented on the top map.
+All loans made in 2013 - the second chart - is shown on the lower map.
+By comparing the two maps, it's possible to see where lenders invested loans in the last year (slices in the lower map) and how that has changed from their overall portfolio in that suburb (slices in the top map).
+In Thaba Chweu, all lenders appear to be active historically throughout the entire municipality, with all lenders giving new loans in 2013 but not in all areas.

 Non-traditional lenders, such as private equity funds and employer lenders, have more flexible regulatory environments and more creative, competitive financing tools.
-It will be important for Government to engage these investors to ease access to credit, lower costs of financing and share in the commitment towards growing housing markets in the mining towns.
+It will be important for Government to engage these investors as well to ease access to credit, lower costs of financing and share in the commitment towards growing housing markets in the mining towns.